When becoming a volunteer, there are several things to keep in mind, ranging from how to begin to how expenses are covered.

 If we do require a police check for the role you are interested in, we will state this on the role description and the team will support you to get this done.

-We cannot accept a DBS check from another organisation and will be required to complete our own.
+We cannot accept a DBS check from another organisation and will be required to complete our own unless you have a 'Portable DBS' through the Update service for the same 'workforce' (Children, Adults or Both).
 A previous conviction will not necessarily prohibit someone from volunteering with us.
 We will consider the nature and time of the offence and make a decision about the individual's suitability for the role.

 You can volunteer if you are claiming benefits, but should inform your jobcentre of any volunteering you are doing.